liudvikasakelis/autotrader-scraper/README.md

 # autotrader-scraper
+## autotrader search page format has changed, so scraper function needs updating
 Autotrader.co.uk data scraper.

 Exports to a sqlite3 database and keeps it really tidy.

-Just moved to python3, so bugs should be expected.
-More documentation on the way
+More documentation on the way.

 # Structure